i-doit/knowledge-base/docs/de/administration/hotfixes/index.md

     'set'
     ```

-After installing the hotfix, please remove any of these words if your identifier contains one or more of these strings.
+After installing the hotfix, please remove any of these words, if your identifier contains one or more of these strings and leave the rest untouched.
+This will ensure the values will be the same.

+Examples:
-Example: If your identifier is set to ´update_identifier´, change this to ´_identifier´
+If your identifier is set to ´update_identifier´, change this to ´_identifier´
+If it is set to ´my_update_identifier´, change it to ´my__identifier´ (two underscores)

 Please also note that you will need to refresh the browser cache after applying the hotfix.

 [i-doit_33_hotfix_ID-11427.zip :material-file-download:](../../assets/downloads/hotfixes/33/i-doit_33_hotfix_ID-11427_ceee702.zip){ .md-button .md-button--primary }